lucnat/freedive-legacy/README.md

-# Breathhold training for freedivers
+# Breathhold training for freediver

   The goal of this project is to create a free, simple to use, online breathhold trainer for freedivers.
   The application will be built using web technologies such as javascript, CSS3, and HTML5.